If you read the ingredient list of your average flu vaccine, you may notice words like formaldehyde, polysorbate 80, and thimerosal.

 Neomycin, gentamicin, and other antibiotics are added to vaccines in very small amounts.
 They stop bacteria from contaminating the vaccine.

 This natural compound is found in household products from glues and other adhesives to pressed-wood furniture.
-Formaldehyde is a gas that is soluble in water.
+Formaldehyde is a gas that’s soluble in water.
 It’s used in the flu vaccine to inactivate influenza virus.

 Most side effects from the flu vaccine are mild.
 People have reported symptoms like:

-- tenderness, redness, and swelling of the skin around the shot
+- tenderness, redness, and swelling of the skin around the injection site

-Call your doctor or go to an emergency room right away if you have any of these more serious side effects:
+Call your doctor or go to an emergency room right away if you have any of these more serious side effects, which may indicate an allergic reaction:

 - trouble breathing or wheezing